pydio/pydio-doc-howto/cells_acl_examples.md

 | WithinPeriodCondition   | `"matches"` | `"matches": "2018-02-01T00:00+0100/2018-04-01T00:00+0100"` | condition is true if date is within the range of match          |
 | OfficeHoursCondition    | `"matches"` | `"matches": "Monday-Friday/09:00/18:30"`                   | condition is true if date & time are within the match           |

-_Note: under the hood, Cells uses we internally use [LADON](https://github.com/ory/ladon), you might find  it useful to refer to their documentation, typically on [conditions](https://github.com/ory/ladon#conditions) to gain a deeper understanding of what you can do and how_
+_Note: under the hood, Cells uses we internally use [LADON](https://github.com/ory/ladon), you might find  it useful to refer to their documentation, typically on [conditions](https://github.com/ory/ladon#conditions) to gain a deeper understanding of what you can do and how_.